neoskop/neoskop-magnolia-backup/README.md

 - BACKUP_AUTO_CRONJOB: Cronjob string for the time of the automatic backup
 - BACKUP_RESTORE_ENABLED: Whether a recovery should be performed when the module is installed on for the first time. **Attention for Stage or Live environments** this setting should be set to `false`.
 Only local environments should have this setting set to `true`
 - BACKUP_RESTORE_ENVIRONMENT: Name of the environment from which a backup is to be imported if the project is started for the first time
+- BACKUP_RESTORE_DURING_STARTUP: Whether a restore should be performed at the first startup and not when Magnolia has been fully loaded.
+This setting is required if the modules node in the configuration workspace is also to be imported.
+Otherwise the default value is `false`.

 # Examples for the settings